Sgt Pepper's Lonely Hearts Club Band: Who's who on The Beatles' iconic album cover explained

 The iconic Beatles sleeve was designed by pop-artists husband and wife partnership Peter Blake and Jann Haworth, with the photograph snapped by Michael Cooper.

-It was apparently the first sleeve to feature printed lyrics and a designed inner bag, as original pressings had an inner sleeve designed by Sion and Marijke of The Fool.
+It was apparently the first sleeve to feature printed lyrics and a designed inner bag.
+Original pressings had an inner sleeve designed by Sion and Marijke of The Fool, who had been bumped late in the day for the actual cover.

 It was also one of the first gatefold sleeves, and came with a card of cool Pepper cutouts – Blake's original idea for a packet of badges and pencils would have cost too much.